 The racket has a solid build with an integrated T-join inside and a single-piece design outside.
 It features a high-tech frame design that encompasses an isometric square head giving a larger area for ensuring a boosted hit rate, defense, and effective range.

 This frame structure is made up of nanometer material that withstands strings of up to 30 pounds.
 The distinct pyramid frame rim is in line with air mechanics to reduce swing resistance and accelerate the speed.

 The integrated T-joint at throat replaces the metallic material with an innovative lightweight plastic that is chiefly special epoxy resin.
 This resin joint provides you with a more robust and stable frame.

 The unique T-joint design not only improves stability but also renders control performance with high precision and prevents deformation.
 The cone design is as per the fluid dynamics due to which the racket is more flexible in controlling the ball.

-Senston N80’s frame and shaft are made using a carbon fiber called graphite for improving the overall strength and reducing frame deformation, while the handle is made up of wood to improve shock absorption.
+Senston N80’s frame and shaft are made using a carbon fiber called graphite for improving the overall strength and reducing frame deformation, while the handle is made up of wood to enhance shock absorption.
 The non-slip handle grip makes it difficult to glide while improving comfort.

-The pre-string tension is between 24 to 26 lbs, while the mixed string tension is 28 lbs, which is truly high yet light to ensure enough power and speed.
+The pre-string tension is between 24 to 26 lbs, while the mixed string tension is 28 lbs, which is high yet light to ensure enough power and speed.
 Overall, the racquet is well balanced in the shaft’s middle.

 The graphics are wrapped in a clear coat to keep fading away.
 The powdered metallic finish and grip wrapping are just well done.